ManaswiniS/RNNBigData/README.md

-# RNNBigData: Sales Forecasting with Recurrent Neural Networks (RNN)
+# Sales Forecasting with Recurrent Neural Networks (RNN)

 Sales forecasting is crucial for business planning and resource optimization.
 This repository explores the implementation of Long Short-Term Memory (LSTM) within the Recurrent Neural Networks (RNN) framework for time series prediction in sales forecasting.
 LSTM's ability to capture and remember long-term dependencies in sequential data is particularly relevant for forecasting tasks with inherent temporal patterns.
 In this project, I utilized 5 years of store item sales data to forecast sales.